boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/react-with-go.md

       ReactDOM.render(<App />, document.getElementById('root'));
       ```
-17. Replace the following code in `package.json`.
-Installing the `packages` listed in the following dependencies section is essential.
+17. Please replace the code in `package.json` with the `packages` listed in the following dependencies section.
+Installing these packages is essential.

       ```js
         {